danielcurtis/taskaholic/backend/README.md

 #### GitHub Workflow

-1. Create a feature branch off of dev named "feature/describe-feature"
+1. Create a feature branch off of main named "feature/describe-feature"
 2. Make changes
 3. Dynamically test changes
 4. Update documentation if needed
-5. Create a Pull Request to dev
+5. Create a Pull Request to main
-6. Changes will be reviewed, statically tested, and merged into dev
+6. Changes will be reviewed, statically tested, and merged into main
-7. Changes will be live on the dev server
-8. Changes will be merged into main (production) with the next release